cstyl/mpi-image-reconstruction/README.md

 ## Usage
 Before compile and execute the code it is useful to know that different versions of the code can be compiled by specifying the `DEFINE` variable at the top of the `MAKEFILE`.

+Available options are:

-`-DOVERLAP`: if set indicates overlapping communication `-DTIME`: is defined when the main loop needs to be timed.
+- `-DOVERLAP`: if set indicates overlapping communication
+- `-DTIME`: is defined when the main loop needs to be timed.

 Comment out accordingly which ones don't want to be used create a clean directory and recompile the code as it will be explained below.